cloudevents/spec/http-webhook.md

 The delivery target MUST support both methods.

 The client MAY use any token-based authorization scheme.
+The token can take any shape, and can be a standardized token format or a simple key expression.

 Challenge-based schemes MUST NOT be used.

 ### 3.1.
 Authorization Request Header Field